A team of hackers plot a reverse heist – the inception of the title – but the subject of the sting isn’t who we think it is …

 - In order to get Fischer to generate the idea for himself, Cobb’s heist team uses a dream within a dream within a dream, taking Fischer further and further into his subconscious.

 - Cobb’s team use their skills to make the deception flawless.
-New recruit Ariadne (Elliot Page) is the architect who creates believable and complex dream worlds; while forger Eames wears a number of disguises, including masquerading as Fischer’s Uncle Peter.
+New recruit Ariadne (Elliot Page) is the architect who creates believable and complex dream worlds; while forger Eames (Tom Hardy) wears a number of disguises, including masquerading as Fischer’s Uncle Peter.

 - Eames claims the key to Fischer’s subconscious is his relationship with his father.
-That sets the scene for the actual ‘heist’, when Fischer breaks into a safe and realises he can be his own man.
+That sets the scene for the actual ‘heist’, when Fischer breaks into a safe and discovers he can be his own man.
 Fischer technically plants the idea himself.

 - The team also includes chemist Yusuf (Dileep Rao), who mixes the drugs that keep them all asleep.
 Yusuf has form in this area, seeing as he runs what looks like a modern day opium den, with chains of dreamers all hooked up to the same dream.
 “The dream has become their reality”, he remarks.